mmclhugo1/wandisco-documentation/docs/help/variables.md

 sidebar_label: Variables
 ---

-These variables are used throughout the Fusion documentation, and will depend on the environment you have created.
+Many variables are used throughout our documentation.
+Below you will find a list of the variables with an explanation of their usage.

-All variables will be encased with `<VARIABLE>` when written in the documentation.

 ## Variables

-### `ihc-version`
+### &lt;ihc-version&gt;

 The IHC distribution version of the zone, this is referenced in all IHC service scripts.